Roasted Butternut Squash and Red Pepper Soup

 Here are all the ingredients you'll need (as noted, the exact quantities are listed at the bottom of this page.
 After you make this recipe a few times, however, you'll just start to eyeball everything!).

-For toppings, I love the contrast between the mild and creamy soup with toasted pine nuts and cumin seeds.
+For toppings, I love the contrast between the mild and creamy soup with toasted pine nuts and a drizzle of cream or even coconut cream.

 Place the tray in your preheated oven and roast for 45 minutes.
 At this time, you might need to remove the red peppers (the skins will be blackened) and allow the butternut squash to cook a little longer, especially if it's a large squash.